nicole-brewer/my-first-website/README.md

-# nicole-brewer.com
+# My First Website

-[This little website](http://www.nicole-brewer.com) is my playground for web development.
-I started out about a year ago with experience at all, but by the power of the internet I've managed to teach myself quite a bit in my free time.
+This little website was my playground for web development in 2017.
+At the time, I didn't realize just quite how relevant this project would be to my future work, where I would contribute to the science gateway [MyGeoHub](mygeohub.org).
+I was able to teach myself HTML, CSS, Sass, and PHP to build this dynamic website.
+I spent a lot of time on creating a header that shrunk in size as you scrolled down from the top of the page.
+I also implemented a responsive menu with flexbox.

-This is a list of what I've accomplished and what I'm currently working on adding to the site:
+## Features:

 - [x] Learn basic HTML and CSS
 - [x] Use flex-box and media queries to make the menu mobile friendly